Who we are & what we are about

 Nuclear Trains Action Group

-There are monthly planning meetings, usually on the first Monday of each month, at 7pm at the CND office at the above address.
+There are monthly planning meetings, usually on the third Thursday of each month, at 7pm at the CND office at the above address.
 Anyone interested in the campaign is welcome to come along.
 Please telephone or email to check date of meeting.